 PIA Jurisdiction: PIA is based in the United States.
 The US is a Five Eyes country and that is not good for privacy.
 There have also been numerous cases of US tech companies being forced to log and hand over customer data, while also being prohibited from disclosure due to gag orders.
-The US and UK are probably the two worst jurisdictions for privacy in the world.
+See for example with Lavabit and also Riseup, an email and VPN service.

 ExpressVPN Jurisdiction: ExpressVPN is based in the British Virgin Islands.
 The BVI is a great offshore jurisdiction is not a member of any surveillance alliances, while also being politically and legally independent from external influence.